-As an investor, you stand a chance to profit if the Issuer does well like entitlement to dividends and potential to exit either on initial public offering or a sale of the business to a third party.
+As an investor, you stand a chance to profit if the Issuer does well - like entitlement to dividends or potential to exit, either on initial public offering or sale of the business to a third party.

-Investing in startups and growth stage companies was previously exclusive to the wealthy individuals, venture capitalists, and business angels.
-ECF stands to democratise the investment process both ways: opening the door for Issuers to a larger pool of potential investors via the crowd, and democratising the once exclusive opportunities of startup investments accessible to the public.
+Investing in startups and growth stage companies was previously exclusive to wealthy individuals, venture capitalists, and business angels.
+ECF stands to democratise the investment process both ways: opening the door for Issuers to alarger pool of potential investors via crowdsourcing, and making the once-exclusive opportunities of startup investments accessible to the public.

-Other than monetary return, investing in businesses through equity crowdfunding can be much more rewarding through investing in a company which aligns with you vision and views.
+Other than monetary return, investing in businesses through equity crowdfundingcan be much more rewarding as you are investing in a company which aligns with your vision and views.

 Some companies may also choose to reward its early investors through credits, products, or discounts.

 Also, you are strongly encouraged to do your own research prior to investing into the companies.
-If you have any questions to the management of the issuer, you can do so by accessing the issuer’s campaign site on our platform and asking directly in the discussion section.
+If you have any questions aboutthe management of the issuer, you can do so by accessing the issuer’s campaign site on our platform and asking directly in the discussion section.

 For a detailed list of risks in investing in an issuer, please refer to the warning statement (here).

-1337 Ventures Sdn Bhd is registered venture capital fund management company by the SC that invests in early stage companies.
-1337 Ventures is also a technology accelerator company and which runs startup programmes like Alpha Startups pre-accelerator programme and 1337 Accelerator and other corporate programmes.
+1337 Ventures Sdn Bhd is a SC registered venture capital fund management company, that invests in early stage companies.
+1337 Ventures is also a technology accelerator which runs startup programmes like Alpha Startups pre-accelerator programme, 1337 Accelerator and other corporate programmes.

 Leet Capital Sdn Bhd is an approved ECF Operator regulated by the SC and a special purpose company formed by the promoters of 1337 Ventures Sdn Bhd to undertake the ECF operator business.

-Everyone is eligible to invest so long as they have been verified as an investor by completing our registration process by filling up their personal particulars and satisfying our internal AMLA and KYC screening tool.
+Everyone is eligible to invest so long as they have been verified as an investor by completing our registration process.
+This includes filling up their personal particulars and satisfying our internal AMLA and KYC screening tool.